cubermitis/HackFest2024/HF-Advance/README.md

 #define KEY_L        0x0200
 ```

-Using this table, translate the keys from the game data.
+Using this table, translate the keys from the button array.

 ```
 DOWN